Friendly paths for finite subsets of plane integer lattice. I: Representations of inseparable sets

 The smallest integer with $c(n)\geq 2$ is $n=18$ (see Figure \ref{ex2}), where these collections are, respectively,

 The smallest integer with $c(n)\geq 3$ is $n=24$ (Figure \ref{ex3}), where in fact $c(24)=4$:

 Consequently,

-The smallest odd-sized set with variation $3$ is presented in Figure \ref{var4} (left).
+The smallest odd-sized set with a variation $3$ is presented in Figure \ref{var4} (left).
 The initial solution in {\sc Monthly} shows that variation for even-sized inseparable sets can be arbitrarily large.
 With all tools at hand, we easily see that the same holds for odd-sized sets.
-Figure \ref{var4} (right) also gives the smallest representation $\theta$ such that $n(\theta)$ is even and $g(\theta)=1$.